-Mesothelioma Settlement.
-Mesothelioma is a rare and aggressive cancer that forms in the thin layer of tissue that covers many of the internal organs (known as the mesothelium).
+Mesothelioma Settlement is a rare and aggressive cancer that forms in the thin layer of tissue that covers many of the internal organs (known as the mesothelium).
 The majority of mesothelioma cases are caused by exposure to asbestos.
 For this reason, mesothelioma is also referred to as asbestos cancer.
+Mesothelioma Settlement

 While there is no cure for mesothelioma, treatment options are available to improve quality of life and extend life expectancy.
 One option for patients with mesothelioma is to file a lawsuit and seek compensation through a mesothelioma settlement.